mbaityje/STRUCTURAL-GLASS/readme.md

 #### ./PLAYGROUND/
 This directory is where I test new ideas of code.
 It is meant to be the disordered place where things are born.
+Apeiron.

 #### ./PLOTS/
 Directory devoted to making plots.
 Not all the plot-making programs are here (in some cases I like to end the simulation with a graph.png), but if a program is purely devoted to plots, then it will be here.

 #### ./PAPERS/
-A directory containing some research papers.
+A directory containing some random research papers.

 #### ./UTILITIES/
 Some scripts for doing useful straightforward things, such as extracting instant information from gsd files.
 Program names are self-explanatory.